 After EY, I moved to KMPG again in their Forensic Team and worked there for almost 3 years.

-Presently, I am working in Kotak Mahindra Bank as a Forensic Accountant.
+Presently, I am working in Kotak Mahindra Bank (a leading private bank in India) as a Forensic Accountant.

 Are Forensic Accountants in Demand?